yysun/ba-assistant/README.md

   - [ ] save prompts documents to local storage
   - [ ] delete a prompt
   - [ ] each prompt should have a name, and the prompt text
+  - [ ] make default prompt list of 'User Story Map', 'Customer Journey Map', 'Pages and Navs', 'Page and Stories', 'Sprint Plan' if no prompts are loaded

 ## Project Management